symeo-io/symeo-reactjs-template/README.md

 It uses `redux` and is set up in the [App.tsx](./src/App.tsx) file to declare the redux [store](./src/store.ts) with the `Provider` given by the library.

 APIs are then declared and configured in the [api.ts](./src/api/api.ts) file.
+Root url and logic to send Authentication token is defined in this file.

-Different series of endpoints can be declared in separated files like so:
+Different series of endpoints can then be declared in separated files like so:

 - `scr/api/api`: Root declaration of the api
 - `scr/api/api/pokemon/pokemon.api.ts`: Declaration of the routes related to pokemon